-I love to dream about how this light must have been a regular occurrence in olden days, when cities were filled with smog or buildings were thick with smoke from cigarettes, which I’m imagining are the types of environment in which Fan Ho and Hal Morey created their beautiful pieces of work.
+I love to dream about how this light must have been a regular occurrence in olden days, when cities were filled with smog and buildings were thick with smoke from cigarettes.
+I imagine these are the environments in which Fan Ho and Hal Morey created their beautiful pieces of work.

-1. The Light
+1. The light rays

-For any image, light is everything.
+In photography, light is everything.
 For images with dramatic rays, it helps to seek light with special qualities.

-2. The Haze
+2. The haze

-There are many ways to create the haze that helps to capture these beautiful rays.
-For these images I used a little fog machine, which I bought from a local homeware store for $40.
-These machines give off quite a bit of smoke fairly quickly, so I let it puff away with the door shut for a little while, and then I wait for the wispy smoke to settle into a soft haze.
+There are many ways to create the haze that helps to capture these beautiful light rays.
+For these images, I used a little fog machine which I bought from a local homeware store for $40.
+These machines give off quite a bit of smoke fairly quickly.
+Because of this, I let it puff away with the door shut for a while and then wait for the wispy smoke to settle into a soft haze.
 Once I am happy with the haze, I ask the kids to come in and play!
-Here’s a fun behind-the-scenes video I recorded to show you…

-3. The Shadows
+3. The shadows

 4. Getting Playful with Patterns